-[I’ve done a ton on this topic since and gathered upwards of twenty rare papers on the topic.
+[I’ve done a ton on this topic since and gathered upwards of twenty related rare papers.
 I’ve been too busy to index anything, but if you search through the posts they can easily be found.]

 The previous post contains an account of making Jamaican rum from a 1911 text on Cane Sugar from a renowned sugar technologist at the experiment station of the Hawaiian sugar planters association.
 The account very briefly explains the various cisterns used for preparing all parts of the sugar wash and uses the (new to me) term muck hole as opposed to the term dunder pit which many rum talkers like to throw around.
 True, Jamaican rums had dunder added [and this it turns out is ripened with bacterial fermentations], which just implied stillage, but they also had a quotient added called flavour, which is the legendary re-fermented portion.
 Not all of Jamaica made heavy, flavoured or German rums, they also made clean rums.
 Many people today are confused on what style of rum is represented by Wray & Nephews OP or Trelawny OP.
 They are unique relative to other clear rums, but probably do not see any of the flavouring technique.